 What are learning styles or the Multiple Intelligence Theory?

 Learning styles help teachers differentiate instruction by focusing on how a student learns or what their interests.
 When used, learning styles can increase student interest in the content.

 - Learning styles include three ways of learning: visual, auditory, kinesthetic.

 - The Multiple Intelligence Theory describes what people are “smart” in.
 This theory was developed by Dr. Howard Gardner.
 The Multiple Intelligence Theory has also been expanded to include learning styles that go along with what the student is interested in or “smart” in.
 The following are the seven original multiple intelligences:

-This type of differentiated instruction takes place at the end of a lesson or unit.
+Teachers can differentiate instruction by using enrichment and remediation.
+This can take place at the end of a lesson or a unit.
 In order to place students correctly, a pretest must be given.

-Enrichment can help social studies teachers differentiate instruction for students who are advanced in either their ability level to accept rigor or to those students who have retained the content from previous experience with it.
+Enrichment can help social studies teachers differentiate instruction for students who are advanced in either their ability level or to those students who have retained the content.
 These students should be given an activity with critical thinking to challenge them.
-They should also be given more detail and go into more depth when learning the content.
+They should also be provided with more details and depth when learning the content.

 Remediation should be given for those students who have not retained the content needed.
 Extra time should be spent reviewing and practicing content in a repetitive manner.
 For instance, as you go through a PowerPoint or a mini-lesson these students should be allotted time to review with a partner after each piece of content is given.
 They should be encouraged to put the content in their own words.

 How to differentiate instruction during a PowerPoint mini-lesson